-Using research from the field of interpersonal neurobiology, the workshop invites participants to review traditional beliefs about clinical supervision—which emphasize support, monitoring, and fidelity to practice models—and to update them.
-Participants learn to cultivate mindful attention during supervision, to bring an attuned awareness of the brain-body dialogue to their 1:1s and groups, and to maximize rewards and minimize threats hard-wired into any relationship with an authority figure.
+Using research from the field of interpersonal neurobiology, the webinar invites participants to review traditional beliefs about clinical supervision—which emphasize evaluation, monitoring, and fidelity to practice models—and to update them.
+Participants learn to cultivate mindful attention during supervision, to bring an attuned awareness of the visceral dialogue to their 1:1 and group meetings, and to maximize rewards and minimize threats hard-wired into any relationship with an authority figure.

-Most practitioners seeking supervision or consultation have significant exposure to the trauma stories of their clients.
-Integrating mindful habits into the supervisory relationship activates the parasympathetic nervous system, which both calms the agitated brain and buffers against vicarious trauma.
-Mindful supervision enhances creativity and critical thinking, unblocks learning, increases intentional use of the supervisory relationship, and enhances whole body wisdom essential to trauma-informed care and healing.
+Most practitioners seeking supervision or consultation have significant exposure to the trauma stories of their clients, magnified during the long season of the pandemic.
+Integrating routine mindful habits into the supervisory relationship allows supervisees to stay in the “Window of Tolerance” for longer periods, increase vagal tone and perseverance, and find meaning and satisfaction in their work, in spite of hardships and sacrifices.
+Mindful supervision enhances creativity and critical thinking, unblocks learning, increases intentional use of the supervisory relationship, and enhances whole body wisdom essential to effective care and healing.

-The workshop also introduces a new model for clinical case consultation that integrates mindful practices and intentional use of the supervisory relationship.REGISTER BEND
+The webinar also introduces a structured model for clinical case consultation that integrates mindful practices.

-- Update their beliefs about clinical supervision with key ideas from the field of interpersonal neurobiology;
+- Update their assumptions and beliefs about clinical supervision with key ideas from the field of interpersonal neurobiology;

-- Practice mindful strategies that reduce stress and vicarious trauma and facilitate learning; and
+- Practice mindful strategies that reduce stress and vicarious trauma and facilitate learning and growth; and

-- Witness an innovative model of clinical case consultation that emphasizes mindful presence and creativity.
+- Witness an innovative model of clinical case consultation that emphasizes mindful presence.